tbernacchi/fluxcd/README.md

 ## Fluxcd

-On the the k8s cluster let's apply the CRD's:
+On the the k8s cluster let's apply the CRD's to tell flux where our Git repo is and where the YAML is.

 ```
 ~/fluxcd# tree infra-repo/apps/